-With the introduction of uncertainties in our model of commitments, our approach is computationally more expensive than previous approaches where uncertainties are not explicit, especially when the distributions propagate in the analysis, and when the number of contingent plan increases.
+Obviously, our approach is computationally more expensive than previous approaches where uncertainties are not explicit, especially when the distributions propagate in the analysis, and when the number of contingent plan increases.
 One way to manage the complexity is to recognize that the analysis of possible future contingency plans can be an anytime process, and therefore we may trade off accuracy with the effort of analysis.
 Heuristics for effectively pruning the search space can also be applied.

-The ability to handle uncertainty in commitments is especially important in a timesensitive environment where agents cannot afford to re-schedule when failures occurs.
+The ability to handle uncertainty in commitments is especially important in a time-sensitive environment where agents cannot afford to re-schedule when failures occurs.
 Hence, by taking into account of the possibility of failure, this work also improves the reliability in problem solving.
 As the next step, we will address the issues related to the more general problem of fault-tolerance in multi-agent systems.
 Interesting issues may include: how to handle the uncertainty related to new (and possibly important) tasks arriving to an agent (which in turn may affect scheduling), the cost of dynamic monitoring, and the adaptive management of redundancies for fault-tolerance, etc.